 - Chat Software: Chat software like LiveChat will allow your team to interact with potential and paying customers in real time.
 If they have questions while browsing your website, they can simply jump on a chat and get answers to them.
 It's incredibly convenient and sure to boost customer satisfaction and loyalty.

 - Survey Software: To provide the best proactive customer support you need to talk with your customers.
 They can tell you which aspects of your company's products work well and which don't, the parts of your website that frustrate them, and so much more.
 One of the easiest ways to get information from customers is to send out a survey with SurveyMonkey or a similar tool.
 Just know that you may have to offer an incentive to get enough responses.
 Don't worry the information you acquire will be worth it!

 - Email Marketing Software: Most people think email marketing software is only useful to marketing teams, but it's not.
 Your company can offer Grade-A proactive customer support by using a mass email program to send out company updates, notify patrons about potential issues they may face, educate customers on product use, and ask for feedback on specific product features.
 If your company doesn't currently have an email marketing software, try MailChimp or MailerLite.
 Both are reputable brands and offer free plans for companies just starting with email.

 - Visual Communication Software: Visual communication software like CloudApp is the most engaging way to interact with your customers.
 The tool's screen and webcam recording features will allow you to quickly answer customer questions in hyper-personal ways.
-And the image annotation capability will enable you to clearly explain processes and point out specific details.
+The screen snippets and screenshot tool will enable you to clearly explain processes and point out specific details.
 That's why major brands like Uber, Salesforce, and Adobe use the solution on a regular basis.